 The qualities that a Jewish woman looked for in a husband were:

-someone a few years older than herself, and of the same social standing
+someone a few years older than herself, and from a similar background

 a student of the Hebrew Scriptures, for scholarship meant that a man was intelligent, prepared to work, and able to reason and think